Board of Directors (Volunteer)

 Director & Treasurer - Making Change

 Alison Jacks is an advocate for community work and volunteerism.
 She believes that our community is what we make it.
 By working together to support and help each other and promote positive change, we will build strong communities that encourage diversity and inclusion.
-As a Client Service Manager at NVS Professional Corporation , Alison has developed strong business development skills which allow her to focus on facilitating and growing relationships between Making Change and the local business community.
+As the Manager of Finance and Accounting at Matthews House Hospice, Alison has developed strong business development skills which allow her to focus on facilitating and growing relationships between Making Change and the local business community.
 Her extensive bookkeeping and accounting experience make her an asset as the Treasurer of Making Change.

 Alison has been volunteering in her community for over 25 years.
 Currently she is also a Board member of Barrie & District Christmas Cheer , the Innisfil Lions Club, the Tottenham & District Community Recreation Improvement Committee (C.R.I.C.) and a long-time volunteer in local politics at federal, provincial and municipal levels.